youssefShalby/AspNetAuthSystem/README.md

         "password": "jo0123jo0@YYAA"
       }
       ```
+10. ### Resend Email Confirmation code
+    this endpoint will take from you the email of user, and then will resend the the confirmation OTP code in the email inbox.
+    this endpoint generate another OTP code and new Activation token and update the created last one by new OTP code and token

     ##### finally, you can add additional logic for the system to make it powerfull... happy code ❤️